paradigma-cl/dappprofile/README.md

 As described in the Stacks documentation (https://docs.stacks.co/docs/build-apps), Apps built with the Stacks blockchain (https://stacks.co) give users control over their digital identities, assets, and data.
 Unlike most cloud-based apps, they are "decentralized" since they don't depend on any centralized platform, server, or database to function.
 Rather, they use the Stacks blockchain to authenticate users and facilitate read and write requests for them without any single point of failure or trust.
+The Stacks blockchain addresses performance problems using a layered approach.
+The base layer consists of the Stacks blockchain and the Blockchain Naming System (BNS).
+The blockchain governs ownership of identities in the Stacks network.
+Identities can be names such as domain names, usernames, or application names.

 Stacks provides three main functions for building apps: